bitst0rm-pub/Formatter/README.md

             // A list of excluded syntaxes can be applied to all syntax definitions.
             // In this case, the key must be named: "all".
             // This option is useful to exclude part of the scope selector.
-            // For example: text.html.markdown, want html but wish to filter out markdown.
+            // For example: text.html.markdown, want html but wish to filter out html.markdown.
             "exclude_syntaxes": {
                 "html": ["markdown"],
                 "all": ["markdown"]